Henry Lincoln Johnson: Failed nomination of 1920

+Later life

 After his 1921 confirmation defeat in the Senate, Johnson returned to legal practice in Washington, D.C.; his place in national politics was thereafter limited.
 One of Johnson's most famous cases came in 1922, when he was called to defend a young black man charged with sexual assault of a white girl below the age of consent.
 These extremely serious charges carried a potential penalty of 30 years in prison or execution.
 The young man was also at risk for extrajudicial lynching.

 Following expert cross-examination in the case, Johnson delivered what was called by one observer one of the "most eloquent and forceful" closing arguments ever heard in a District of Columbia court.
 The jury failed to agree in the case after six hours of deliberation, with seven jurors voting for acquittal.
 The foreman later commented that the defendant owed his life to Johnson's summation.

 Despite his removal from Georgia politics, Johnson was not entirely forgotten in the corridors of power.
 In September 1923 Johnson was one of a handful of black political leaders invited to Washington, D.C. for private consultations with President Calvin Coolidge on issues of concern to the African-American community.
 They continued to seek more national support for alleviating oppression in the South.

+He was a delegate from Atlanta, Georgia to the 1924 Republican National Convention in Cleveland.